Everything You Need to Know to Conduct an Effective Vulnerability Assessment!

 Different kinds of system or network vulnerabilities are found by vulnerability assessments.
 This means that a range of tools, scanners, and procedures are used during the assessment process to find vulnerabilities, threats, and hazards.

-- Network-based scans: this type of scan, as its name implies, aids in identifying potential security holes in wired and wireless networks.
+This type of scan, as its name implies, aids in identifying potential security holes in wired and wireless networks.

-- Application scans: has the purpose of identifying vulnerabilities found in web applications and their code, by initiating automated scans on front-end or static/dynamic analysis of source code;
+Has the purpose of identifying vulnerabilities found in web applications and their code, by initiating automated scans on front-end or static/dynamic analysis of source code;

 Vulnerability Assessment Stages